mjones129/keystone/docs/Getting Started/Setting-Up/part-1.md

 Finally, we call `keystone.start()`, which kicks off our Keystone app.

-We can now check this runs.
+We can now check if this runs.
 Run `node keystone.js` and you should be greeted with:

 ```sh
 ------------------------------------------------